solo-io/gloo/projects/gloo/doc/docs/cli/glooctl_create_virtualservice.md

 A virtual service describes the set of routes to match for a set of domains.
 Virtual services are containers for routes assigned to a domain or set of domains.
 Virtual services must not have overlapping domains, as the virtual service to match a request is selected by the Host header (in HTTP1) or :authority header (in HTTP2).
-The routes within a virtual service
+When using Gloo Enterprise, virtual services can be configured with rate limiting and oauth.

 ```
 glooctl create virtualservice [flags]